bryancaraman/bryancaraman/README.md

 # Hello! 👋

 ### My name is Bryan Caraman and here's a little about me!
--  Junior studying computer science at the University of Texas at Dallas ☄️
+-  Senior studying computer science at the University of Texas at Dallas ☄️
--  Incoming Summer 2025 SWE Intern @ Walmart 🧑‍💻
+-  Summer 2025 SWE Intern @ Walmart 🧑‍💻
--  Always building something new, reach out if interested 🤩
+-  Always building something new with AI, reach out if interested 🤩

 ## Connect with me!